Fear Of The Leftist Cult

 “In retrospect that community and connection, I realized after I left that it’s really false, it was a really false sense of community and connection that you had, but at the time, yes, I did believe that it connected me and made me part of the community.”

 I wondered if the word “cult” came up in DxE before the stories of survivors came out online.
-Samantha said that before she came to her own realization that the group was checking off some classic boxes, she had only heard the word in regards to the pledge.
-Thinking back on it, she saw why that might have been the case.
+Samantha said that the group was checking off some classic boxes in retrospect, but she had only heard the word in regards to the pledge.
+It got real when outside opinions were added to the mix.

-Samantha describes the process of getting members to take the pledge.
-She says there were frequent meetings that ended with the identification of who had and had not decided if they’d no longer dine with meat eaters.
-From her point of view, people who hadn’t taken the pledge were singled out.
+Samantha describes the process of getting other members to take the pledge.
+She says there were frequent meetings that ended with the identification of who had and had not decided.
+From her point of view, people who hadn’t pledged were singled out.
 “They say it’s [the member’s] choice, they don't have to take the pledge, but there was such enormous pressure.
 Like you had to raise your hand and then whoever's not doing it, we need to talk to them afterwards.”

-I asked Samantha if she found herself more closed off from others as she got deeper in DxE and she says she didn’t, but that it was obvious to her that it was happening with other members.
+I asked Samantha if she found herself more closed off from others as she got deeper into DxE and she says she didn’t herself, but that it was obvious to her that what I was talking about happened with other members.

 “I had a full-time job that wasn't in animal rights, I wasn't there all the time, but they had multiple things going on every day, all day.
 And so, for a lot of people, especially the younger people, it's just DxE all the time.
 They live in these activist houses where they have, 10 people living in a house.
 One house had 15 people.
 They had six people in a one-bedroom apartment.
 So, they're living with only DXE people.
 DxE has all these social events, all these committees, all this stuff going on all the time.
 They were just always with DxE people.”

-That was the lighter stuff.
-My talk with Samantha got darker when we started talking about why all the bans came to be slapped on the progressive group.
-DxE found itself with a reputation of fostering abuse.
-It was no longer a safe space for activists.
-This was before people were calling it a cult.
-As we moved towards the smearing and silencing part of the story, Samantha paused and became emotional.
-Clearly, there was something in this story that was more serious than what I had heard about.
+As we moved closer to the smearing and silencing, Samantha paused and became emotional.
+Clearly, there was something in this story that was more serious.
 Leadership had failed to protect its own members, she said.
-There were multiple people at the top who dropped the ball, but she made it clear she was singling out Wayne.
+There were multiple people at the top who dropped the ball, Samantha said, but she made it clear she was singling out Wayne.

 “I'm usually very calm about this, but he's abused a lot of people, some people I care about.
 So, I apologize.
 I shouldn't get so emotional, but it's very disturbing to me now that I know what's been caused and continues to be caused.”

-What Samantha was talking about was a nightmare HR system that should have been a means of keeping its members safe.
+What Samantha was talking about was a nightmare HR system sold as a means of keeping its members safe.
 It’s the kind of thing that makes it very difficult to give DxE the benefit of the doubt when having the cult conversation.

-An attack on another former member is what caused Samantha to see the light.
-She was at a meeting she presumed was going to be about saving animals, but Wayne had a totally different agenda.
-Wayne wanted to make sure everyone had the story straight about someone who had been in his inner orbit.
-He was the victim, and to prove it, he’d dug up dirt on his rival.
-Fitting for a potential leftist cult, one of Wayne’s many jabs against the woman was that she’d once been a Republican.
+Samantha was at a meeting she presumed was going to be about events, but Wayne had a totally different agenda.
+Hsiung wanted to make sure everyone had the story straight about a dangerous man who’d been in the inner orbit.
+The man by proxy Wayne were the real victims, and to prove it, Wayne told the room that the woman who dared to speak out was once a Republican.
 Samantha put the pieces together in her mind and knew this would be her last meeting.

-What might have disturbed Samantha most was that she was the sole voice of this frustration.
-The other people at the meeting acted much differently.
+What might have disturbed Samantha most was that she was the sole voice of frustration.

-Having heard Samantha’s story about her final straw, I wanted to know more about the disconnect in perceptions between her and individuals who were more deeply involved.
+Having heard Samantha’s story about her final straw, I wanted to know more about the disconnect in perceptions between her and the individuals who were more deeply involved.
 “Angel” wasn’t the only thing his devotees said of Wayne she said.
 Many thought he was the next MLK.
 The MLK for animals.
 Samantha thought that was beyond the pale.
 She said, even in the beginning, when she had rosy feelings about DxE, she thought Wayne was arrogant.
-Not that she thought he was malicious, but that she registered character flaws.
-We then discussed if DxE could be fixed.
-Samantha, who would love to see animal farms gone from the US by 2040, said it would just be better if the organization no longer existed even if Wayne was out of the picture.
-“It should be gone.”
+Not that she thought he was malicious, but that she registered hypocrisy.

 At the close of our conversation, I asked Samantha what she’d learned from her experience and what she’d tell vegan activists to look for as an alternative to the group she felt was a cult.